nuxeo-sandbox/nuxeo-labs-studio/flash-preview-widget/README.md

 It should be bound to the binary field to display (file:content most of the time).
 Width and height properties can also be set up.

+Note that Flash video files (FLV) are already supported by the Video document type.
+This widget is only for SWF files.

 ## Installation

 Install `flash-preview-widget.xhtml` in the `Resources` section of the Nuxeo Studio project as a `Widget` template.